Children in Andhra Pradesh

 The challenge

 Andhra Pradesh is situated in the southeast of India and is the seventh-largest state.
 The north-western portion of Andhra Pradesh was separated to form the new state of Telangana on 2 June 2014.
-With Amaravati as its capital, Andhra Pradesh has a coastline of 974 km – the second-longest coastline among the states of India, after Gujarat.
+With Amaravati as its capital, Andhra Pradesh has a coastline of 974 km – the second-longest among Indian states, after Gujarat.

-The biggest differences between studying in a private school and a government school is the poor learning outcome of students.
+The biggest difference between studying in a private school and a government school is the poor learning outcomes for students.

 Advancing children’s rights and well-being

-UNICEF is the lead development partner in state to implement government’s flagship programme on health, the Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCH+A) strategy in four districts.
+UNICEF is the lead development partner in the state to implement the government’s flagship health programme, the Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCH+A) strategy, across four districts.

-UNICEF also focuses on increasing hygiene awareness, supporting the state in its efforts to achieve open defecation-free plus status and ensuring access to clean and safe drinking water by strengthening national flagship programs, policy environment and institutional capacities.
+UNICEF also focuses on increasing hygiene awareness, supporting the state in its efforts to achieve open defecation-free plus status, and ensuring access to clean and safe drinking water by strengthening national flagship programs, the policy environment, and institutional capacities.

 It supports strengthening the state’s capacity to access, generate and use data for evidence-based planning, budgeting and monitoring of health programmes.
 UNICEF supports the government in improving the quality of care provided in healthcare facilities, especially in marginalized communities.